jharwell/libra/docs/usage/capabilities.rst

 LIBRA can lint commit messages, checking they all have a consistent format.
 The format is controlled by the file ``commitlint.config.js``.
 See the `husky
 <https://www.npmjs.com/package/husky>`_ for details.
 The default format LIBRA
-enforces is described in :ref:`ln-git-commit-guide`.
+enforces is described in :ref:`ln-libra-git-commit-guide`.
 To use it run ``npm install`` in the repo where you have setup LIBRA.